PURPOSE OF THIS NOTICE

 - To satisfy any legal and regulatory obligations to which we may be subject to.

-- To fulfil any contractual obligations under any contract PCR have with you.
+- To fulfil any contractual obligations under any contract SKSi have with you.

 We do not rely on consent as a legal basis for processing your personal data, other than in relation to sending direct marketing communications to individuals via a personal email address.